jakemcc/test-refresh/README.md

 `lein-test-refresh` can be configured to suppress `clojure.test`'s _Testing namespace_ output.
-Add `:quiet true` to your `:test-refresh` configuration map to supporess `clojure.test`'s noisy output.
+Add `:quiet true` to your `:test-refresh` configuration map to suppress `clojure.test`'s noisy output.
 This is particularly useful on codebases with a large number of test namespaces.

 ### Custom Clojure.test report